Binjobo/Flappy-Bird/README.md

 <br>

 ## Key Learnings
-1. Through the project, I have become more familiar of the MVC game architecture and start to appreciate how it make my code look much cleaner and organised.
+1. Through the project, I have become more familiar of the MVC game architecture and start to appreciate how it makes code look much cleaner and organised.
-2. When encoutering errors and bugs, I have learnt to comment out the unnecessary parts and narrow down the problem to the specific line or purpose it is trying to achieve.
+2. When encoutering errors and bugs, I have learnt to isolate the problem by commenting out the unnecessary parts and narrow down to the specific line or lines.
+I will analyse what purpose this line is trying to achieve, and then break it down to find out where it could have gone wrong syntactically or logically.
 3. Used setTimeout or setInterval for making asychronous events.
+Have a better understanding of how asychronous events work.

 ## Future Improvements
-If there is more time I would to improve on or add in the following features:
+If there is more time I would hope to improve on or add in the following features:
 - Make the claws appear within the game screen, instead of having to park it to right of the game screen
 - Make the movement of the bird moving up less choppy and more smooth
-- Make the score system to count score by each claws past, instead of by how long the bird stays afloat before collision
+- Make the score system to count score by each claws past, instead of by how many second the bird stays afloat before collision
 - Make the claws appear in random frequency and random length